marcelocra/marcelocra/README.md

 I share a bit of what I learned and am learning
 <a href="https://github.com/marcelocra/marcelocra/blob/master/details.md#table-of-contents-" target="_blank">here</a>
-(in English), [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese) and in my social pages (links in profile, also in Portuguese).
+(in English), [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese) and in my social pages (also in Portuguese, links in the profile).

 Cheers!\
 Marcelo.